voyagerfan/Boat-and-Load-Tracker/README.md

 You may explore the API using the proivded Postman Environment and Collection.

+> [!NOTE]
+   If you would prefer not to use your own email to create an Auth0 account (section 3), you may use a disposable email from [temp-email.org/en](https://temp-mail.org/en/)

 Once you have downloaded Postman:
 1. Configure the Postman environment
    1. Download the Postman environment <a href="https://github.com/voyagerfan/Boat-and-Load-Tracker/blob/main/Postman_Files/boatAPI.postman_environment.json" target="_blank">Environment File</a>